Scaling limits for planar aggregation with subcritical fluctuations: Linear evolution equation for the fluctuations

 where

 Then, on differentiating,

 where

-We will focus initially on the decomposition \eqref{DECOMP} of the differentiated fluctuations $\Psi_n$.
+We will focus initially on bounding the terms in the decomposition \eqref{DECOMP} of the differentiated fluctuations $\Psi_n$.
 We will refer to $\cM_n$, $\cW_n$ and $\cR_n$ as the principal martingale term, the second martingale term and the remainder term respectively.
 Later, we will return also to the undifferentiated decomposition \eqref{barDECOMP}.
-Note that, for all $n\ge0$, the boundedness and monotonicity seen in \eqref{POE} allows an application of the Marcinkiewicz multiplier theorem, with $m_k=p_0(k)^n$ and $M=1$ to see that for all $p\in(1,\infty)$ and all $r>1$, there is a constant $C=C(p)<\infty$ such that